NJIT-Highlander-Racing-Electrical/Wheel-Speed-and-Suspension-Travel/README.md

 ## Electrical Design

 These four sensors can be run to a single microcontroller located inside the vehicle, which can then transmit the data over CAN.
 Ideally, each sensor reading is interrupt-based on the microcontroller so that calculations for RPM can be done as fast as possible.
-Each sensor should have connectors so that it can easily be removed from the microcontroller/enclosure if needed
+Each sensor should have connectors so that it can easily be removed from the microcontroller/enclosure if needed.
+We will be using 3 pin aviation plug connectors to stay uniform in our connector types while preventing the ports from being mixed up with the 4-pin CAN/PWR connectors.